ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-show-contact-of-a-person-in-persons-navigator.md

 | Telephone   | 5     | Telephone value.
 Stored as 'T'.   |
 | WebSite     | 6     | WebSite value.
 Stored as 'W'.     |

-So, let's say we need to get a column with the emails of the people (if the person has more than one email - a random one; if a specific email is needed - more filters would be applied).
+Let's say we need to get a column with email addresses.

+If a person has more than one email, we should write a random one.
+If a specific email is needed, more filters could be applied.

 The calculated attribute would have the following expressions:

 ```
 10 GETOBJVALUE EXP:20 EXP:15